HTTP, Connect, Express

 app.listen(6500);

-Adding a middleware in both connect
+Adding a middleware in both `connect` and `express` is pretty trivial:

 var responseTime = require('response-time');